liuzl/zliu.org/content/post/semantic-meaning.md

 draft = false

 tags = ["NLP", "NLU", "Semantic", "Meaning"] summary = "I found a very worthwhile article while surfing medium.com days ago.
-The article is a summary of a twiiter thread which talked about meaning, semantics, language models, learning Thai and Java, entailment, co-reference — all in one fascinating thread.
+The article is a summary of a twitter thread which talked about meaning, semantics, language models, learning Thai and Java, entailment, co-reference — all in one fascinating thread.
 The original article is [here](https://medium.com/huggingface/learning-meaning-in-natural-language-processing-the-semantics-mega-thread-9c0332dfe28e)."

 +++

+I found a very worthwhile article while surfing medium.com days ago.
+The article is a summary of a twitter thread which talked about meaning, semantics, language models, learning Thai and Java, entailment, co-reference — all in one fascinating thread.
+The original article is [here](https://medium.com/huggingface/learning-meaning-in-natural-language-processing-the-semantics-mega-thread-9c0332dfe28e).

+Following is a copy of the original article:

 Last week [a tweet by Jacob Andreas](https://twitter.com/jacobandreas/status/1023246560082063366) triggered a huge discussion on Twitter that many people have called the *meaning/semantics mega-thread*.